alissa-huskey/python-class/docs/tools/replit.md

    {guilabel}`Add file` icon that looks like a page with a {guilabel}`+`.

 3. A new line will appear in your file list.
 Type a name for the file then hit enter.
-   The name should have no spaces, use underscores as seperators, and end in ".py".
+   The name should have no spaces, use underscores as separators, and end in ".py".

    For example {file}`my_script.py`.